 I’ve been doing a lot of reading about inflammation lately.
-I have to say, the topic has me intrigued.
-Well, more than intrigued really.
-When you encounter any number of sources that argue that inflammation is at the heart of most diseases and health concerns, you can’t help but take note.
-Really.
-Read that statement again.
-I had to read it a few times before the idea really hit home.
+Inflammation has been suggested as the underlying factor for most diseases and health concerns.
 (Chronic) inflammation has been linked to any number of ailments, including arthritis, gastritis, skin disorders (like acne, eczema, and psoriasis) and dermatitis, heart disease, cancer, obesity, Alzheimers, infections, allergic conditions, bowel and digestive disorders, diabetes, depression, dementia, and bad hair days.
 Well, maybe not the last one, but you get the idea.

 How can one condition cause so many other problems?
 And how do we fix it?